thdotnet/azure-docs.pt-br/articles/site-recovery/azure-to-azure-support-matrix.md

 ## <a name="next-steps"></a>Próximas etapas
-- Leia [diretrizes de rede](site-recovery-azure-to-azure-networking-guidance.md) para replicar VMs do Azure.
+- Leia as [diretrizes de rede](site-recovery-azure-to-azure-networking-guidance.md) para replicar VMs do Azure.
 - Implante a recuperação de desastres [replicando as VMs do Azure](site-recovery-azure-to-azure.md).